Skip to main content

 External Users

-• Receive calendar invites for events or sessions
+• Receive calendar invites (.ics) for events or sessions they've been added to

-• Participate in sessions via external tools (e.g., Zoom, Google Meet, Teams)
+• Participate in sessions via external tools, such as Zoom, Google Meet, or Teams

 Common use cases include: